Expert answers to all your business insurance questions.

 Let’s talk about what workers’ comp actually covers.

-First things first: you should know that workers’ comp works differently than other insurance products you might already be familiar with.
+First things first: you should know that workers’ compensation works differently than other insurance products you might already be familiar with.
 It doesn’t have limits in the same way other coverages do—instead, the state makes all decisions regarding what’s covered and for how much money.
 You don’t have to worry about choosing any coverages or financial limits.
 It’s all done for you.

 So everything you’re about to read is mandated by the State of Georgia.
 It’s just information for your reference.
 You won’t need to think about it when you purchase a policy.

 What does Georgia workers’ comp cover?

 Workers’ comp coverage pays medical expenses, lost wages, and death benefits for an injury or illness that an employee sustains while at their job (or for a job-related cause).
 Workers’ comp might also pay for things like ongoing medical support and job retraining.
 (And the amount an insurance company might pay is technically unlimited—a serious injury resulting in a disability, for example, might require lifetime financial support.)

 Let’s break that down a little bit more.

 When an employee gets injured on the job or has a job-related illness, workers’ comp will step in to provide the funds for appropriate treatment.
 For example, if you have a landscaping business and a team member seriously cuts their hand with a sharp blade, workers’ comp will cover the cost of treating the injury as well as the cost of any rehabilitation that might be necessary afterward.
 Workers’ comp also covers repetitive use injuries like carpal tunnel syndrome as well as illnesses from workplace exposure to chemicals.
 Basically, if an employee ever has a medical problem from a work-related cause, workers’ comp will pay out.